-How To: Install RAM
+How to Install RAM

 Add speed and power to your computer by adding more memory.